uwplse/pumpkin-pi/README.md

 If you skip running the `Find ornament` command and just run `Lift`, then DEVOID will run `Find ornament` for you automatically first.

-In addition, there are two commands that help make DEVOID more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
-The `Preprocess` command comes from our plugin
+In addition, there are a few commands that help make DEVOID more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
-[fix-to-elim](https://github.com/uwplse/coq-plugin-lib).
+The `Preprocess` command comes from our plugin [fix-to-elim](https://github.com/uwplse/coq-plugin-lib).
 There is also work in progress on a general methodology (which will hopefully be automated in the future) to get even more user-friendly types.

 #### Search

-See [Example.v](coq/examples/Search.v) for an example of search.
+See [Search.v](coq/examples/Search.v) for an example of search.

 ##### Command